 Rachael has always been a radio obsessive and likes listening to all types of radio.
 She also enjoys going to sports events - especially hurling.

-She is the author of four novels, Going Back, Each and Every One, The American Girl and The Night of the Party
+She is the author of five novels, Going Back, Each and Every One, The American Girl, The Night of the Party and The Paper Bracelet